RamDorairaj/dataworks-data-load/README.md

         ant -f build.xml

-    This step creates the data_load_sample.war file, which you can use to deploy to BlueMix.
+    This step creates the data_load_sample.war file, which you use to deploy to Bluemix.
     If you haven't changed any code, you can skip this step.

 4. Connect to Bluemix:

         cf api https://api.ng.bluemix.net

-5. Log in to Bluemix:
+5. Log into Bluemix:

         cf login -u <YourUserName>